Litter Cleanup and Classification

 After collecting, you will identify and notate the quantity and types of trash you found.
 Your data will be used locally and also be added into a national database that tracks litter collection.

-When: All of April, 2021, as frequently as you’d like and when it suits you!
+When: Thru May 17, as frequently as you’d like and when it suits you!

 Where: Any location(s) of your choosing in Staunton or Augusta County.
 Maybe you will clean up around the edges of your school parking lot.
 Or clean up in Gypsy Hill Park.
 Or clean up your neighborhood while you walk your dog.
 Especially important are riparian areas; they are areas along streambanks and adjacent land areas.
 You choose!
 Just make sure your parent knows and okays where you plan to collect, if you are underage.